 3. Why is private property, and the protection of property rights, so critical to the success of the market system?
 How do property rights encourage cooperation?
-LO2
+LO 2.2

 Answer: The ownership of private property and the protection of property rights encourages investment, innovation, and, therefore, economic growth.
 Property rights encourage the maintaining of the property and they facilitate the exchange of the property.
 However, the most important consequence of property rights is that they encourage people to cooperate by helping to ensure that only mutually agreeable economic transactions take place.
+Also property rights encourage owners to maintain or improve their property so as to preserve or increase its value.

-4. What are the advantages of using capital in the production process?
-What is meant by the term "division of labor"?
+4. What are the advantages of using capital goods in the production process?
+What is meant by the term "division of labour"?
 What are the advantages of specialization in the use of human and material resources?
 Explain why exchange is the necessary consequence of specialization.
-LO2
+LO 2.2